Information for prospective students from Zimbabwe

 Applicants whose first language is not English will normally have to provide evidence of their English language proficiency.
 Please check the English language requirements page for detailed information.
-SOAS does offer English summer courses (‘pre-sessionals’) for those who do not meet the exact entry requirements so that students have the opportunity to improve their language skills before beginning academic study.
+SOAS also offers English pre-sessional summer courses which allow students who do not meet the exact entry requirements to improve their language skills before beginning academic study.

-Those applicants who do not meet the above entry requirements or would like to improve their English language before studying for a degree, could consider applying for one of the foundation degrees offered at the SOAS IFCELS centre.
-Students can improve their English while studying academic courses in an area of their choice, including Development Studies, International Business, Media and Communication and International Politics.
+Applicants who do not meet the above entry requirements or would like to improve their English language before studying for a degree could consider applying for one of the undergraduate and postgraduate foundation courses offered at the SOAS IFCELS centre.
+Students can improve their English while studying academic courses in areas including Development Studies, International Business, Media and Communication and International Politics.

-The SOAS Careers Service is part of the The Careers Group, University of London, which is the biggest careers service in the country.
-The Careers Service provides a range of services including a careers information library, career counselling services and various events throughout the year, to help with career choice, job hunting, applications and interview preparation.
+The SOAS Careers Service is part of The Careers Group, University of London, which is the largest higher education careers and employability service in Europe.
+It provides a range of services and various events throughout the year to help with career choice, job hunting, applications and interview preparation.
 Students can also get help to find volunteering and employment opportunities during their studies.

 SOAS has a global alumni network including tens of thousands of former students.
-If you would like to contact an alum to ask any questions then please visit the SOAS alumni website.
+If you would like to contact alumni to ask any questions, please visit the SOAS Alumni website.

-• The British Council is the British Government's international organization for educational and cultural relations.
-Their website is designed for those seeking information and advice on education and contemporary arts in the UK.
+• The British Council is the British Government's international organization for educational and cultural relations

 • UCAS - The Universities and Colleges Admission Service is the body through which all applications for undergraduate study must be made